Roo-key/ece4160/docs/lab12.md

     }
 </code></pre>

-The final functionality of the car is a localization function.
+<p>The final functionality of the car is a localization function.
 This function is identical to the localization command I created in lab 11, where the car will spin as slowly as possible in a 360 degree circle.
-As it spins, the car will sent over bluetooth a number of distance measurements that are evenly spaced by theta value.
+As it spins, the car will sent over bluetooth a number of distance measurements that are evenly spaced by theta value.</p>

 <pre><code>//Performs observation loop, equally spaced between one 360 degree rotation
 case LOCALIZE: